NehaJOShi259/Personal-Finance-Dashboard-/README.md

 3. If you try to spend more than your available balance, the app alerts you.
 4. View clear visuals and transaction history to understand your spending.

----

-## License

-This project is open-source and available for educational or personal use.
-Developed and maintained by **Neha Joshi**.